-If the BCC elects to pursue the strategies outlined in this strategic plan, staff recommends that it finances the Seminole County Affordable Housing Trust Fund with an initial infusion of \$500,000 in General Fund revenue over the next three (3) years.
-This \$500,000 could fund each of the following or a portion thereof:
+If the BCC elects to pursue the strategies outlined in this strategic plan, staff recommends that it finances the Seminole County Affordable Housing Trust Fund with an initial infusion of \$500,000 in the General Fund revenue for the next three fiscal (3) years.
+This \$500,000 could fund each of the following or a portion thereof for one year:

-- ➤ 50% subsidy of impact fees for approximately 172 single family residential units depending on proposed lot size; or - > 50% subsidy of impact fees for approximately 170 multi-family apartments; or - Repairs and renovation for subsidized units; - Rental subsidies; or - > Incentives for affordability preservation due to expiring tax credits. - Assumes a lot size of less of 50' in width.
+- → 50% subsidy of impact fees for approximately 172 single family residential units depending on proposed lot size; or - → 50% subsidy of impact fees for approximately 170 multi-family apartments; or - → Repairs and renovation for subsidized units; - → Rental deposit and emergency rental assistance; - Down payment assistance for workforce and moderate income first time home buyers; or - → Inclusionary Housing Incentives. - Assumes a lot size of less of 50' in width.
 Assumes an apartment size of 850 square feet or less. - Perform a Commercial Linkage Fee Nexus Study- A linkage fee is a dedicated funding source from fees assessed to commercial and office development.
 A commercial linkage fee, sometimes called a jobs to housing linkage fee, is charged to developers of new office and commercial development such as retail establishments, hotels and offices that create low paying employment.
 The fees are used to fund or subsidize the development of affordable housing.
 Linkage fees are usually charged on a per square foot basis.
 In order to adopt a linkage fee, a nexus study is required to clearly demonstrate a link between fees and impact and show that the linkage fee directly mitigates the impact of new non-residential development (Source: Preserving, Protecting, and Expanding Affordable Housing/A policy Toolkit for Public Health- ChangeLab Solutions).